Thursday, August 13, 2009

 I’m on my way back from my 5th trip to Caracas and feel removed enough from U.S. culture to make some superficial generalizations.
 Namely, that we gringos are so awkward.
 I asked for soda water with a lime and this caused the stewardess to get all “uhh!!
 I’m going to have to—look—uhh! for that...later..uh!”

 And what are you going to do about it?
-I’m not even going to mention what the other options are because you freaking went and asked me for something I don’t have.
-And when you tell me what you want instead, I’m going to look in the other direction and pretend I didn’t hear because you know what, I have better things to be thinking of right now.
-God it’s hot in here.
-Is it not hot?
-It feels so hot.
-I wonder if my boyfriend is sleeping with that girl behind you in line.
-Probably.
-She slept with Alejandra’s boyfriend too.
-My hair is much shinier though, plus I just saw this ugly picture of her on facebook.
-You’re gunna have to take this lime soda because we don’t have any soda water.
-No you can’t get your money back because I already made your receipt and the manager’s at his wife’s cousin’s aunt’s baby shower, and only the manager can give you your money back.
-He’ll be back at 6.
-But we close at 5.
-Wait, did you go to San Luis?
-I thought I recognized you from my brother’s girlfriend’s graduation party.
-Do you want to come to our house for dinner?
-Because the cousins are all over because it’s my great uncle’s birthday.
+I’m not even going to mention what the other options are because you went and asked me for something I don’t have.
+And when you tell me what you want instead, I’m going to look in the other direction and pretend I didn’t hear because you know what?
+I have better things to be thinking of right now.
+God, it’s hot in here.
+No, you can’t get your money back, because I already made your receipt and the manager’s at his wife’s cousin’s aunt’s baby shower, and only the manager can give you your money back.
+He’ll be back at six.
+But we close at five.

 ’cho-cuiao-co-ua-vaiii